seltee/vireye_apps/README.md

 Press select to configure your game console.

 ## Sound check
 This little program is intended to check are all of your sound DAC pins soldered correctly.
 Use A and B buttons to switch pins.
+Helpfull only if you are using resistor built DAC.

 ## Tetris
 Brick Game/Tetris made for Vireye.
 Includes level changing, different figures, simple sound and memorizing high score throw SD card.
 Basic game example.

+## Dynamic Memory
+This program shows you the basics of new and delete and also one direction lists.
+Note, that memory allocates by 16 byte blocks, so, if you're allocating 4 bytes, you will get 16 byte block from memory.